 3) no prior A.R.D. dispositions within ten years

 A great advantage of the A.R.D.
-Program is that the Driving Under the Influence arrest and all police and court records related may be ordered by the Court to be expunged and destroyed upon the filing by defense counsel and Court’s granting of a Motion to Expunge.
+Program is that the Driving Under the Influence arrest and all police and court records related can be expunged and destroyed upon the filing by defense counsel and Court’s granting of a Motion to Expunge.

 In summary, statistically the vast majority of persons arrested by the police in the Commonwealth of Pennsylvania are arrested for the offense of Driving Under the Influence.
 Based on the serious penalties for this offense and license suspension, anyone charged with Driving After Imbibing should retain experienced and aggressive legal counsel.